 Best Strawberry Sauce Recipe

-It’s the best when poured over both vanilla ice cream and strawberry ice cream or on top of a simple cheesecake.
-The kids enjoy it as a topping on their buttermilk pancakes or waffles, along with a whole lot of whipped cream!
+Drizzle it over a scoop of vanilla ice cream or strawberry ice cream, swirl it into a simple cheesecake or pile it high atop buttermilk pancakes or waffles, along with a whole lot of whipped cream!
 Strawberry crepes with cream cheese crepe filling are next-level amazing with the addition of this scrumptious sauce.